Even if an image is "free" it should still be acknowledged if you use it. A Harvard reference for an online image would look like this:

 This gateway includes nearly 1,200 websites relating to moving image and sound materials.
 These have been sub-divided into over 40 subject areas, including History.

 Europeana Music brings together a selection of the best music recordings, sheet music, and other music related collections from Europe's audio-visual archives, libraries, archives and museums.
-Explore over 300,000 music recordings, pieces of sheet music and other music items from across Europe and listen to Europeana Radio where you can choose from Classical Music or Traditional and Folk Music.
+Explore over 300,000 music recordings, pieces of sheet music and other music items from across Europe and listen to Europeana Radio where you can choose from Classical Music, Traditional and Folk Music, or Popular Music.

 The InterUniversity History Film Consortium (IUHFC) pioneered the study and use of film in history.
 Founded in 1968 by John Grenville and Nicholas Pronay at the University of Leeds, the IUHFC made 16 films, all accompanied by detailed booklets produced by historians.
 These films, mainly utilising newsreel footage, included themes ranging from Stanley Baldwin and The Labour Party to The Spanish Civil War and Fascism.